 Taking accurate measurements

-Measure across your window for the entire length of the venetian blinds and then mark with your pencil where your first bracket needs to go.
-You may need to deduct around 10mm from your measurements to make sure your venetian blinds fit inside the recess snugly.
+Measure across your window for the entire length of the Venetian blinds, then mark with your pencil where your first bracket needs to go.
+You may need to deduct around 10mm from your measurements to make sure your Venetian blinds fit inside the recess snugly.
 If you find you need to fit outside of the recess, we recommend adding 120mm to the overall width of your blind to reduce any gaps that may let the light in.

-Prior to having your blinds made, you will have decided where you are mounting your blinds.
-You can fix them to the window frame, wall or ceiling but window fittings are not endorsed with plastic or aluminium windows, as the drill holes can’t be filled.
-Positioning often depends on personal taste, but venetian blinds generally serve their purpose a lot better (blocking out light and increasing insulation) if they are positioned within the recess of your window.
-However, if there are obstructions such as window handles and levers you may have to compromise and fit venetian blinds to the outside of the recess.
+You’ll have decided where you are mounting your blinds before having them made.
+You can fix them to the window frame, wall or ceiling, but window fittings are not endorsed with plastic or aluminium windows as the drill holes can’t be filled.
+Positioning often depends on personal taste, but Venetian blinds generally serve their purpose a lot better (blocking out light and increasing insulation) if they are positioned within the recess of your window.
+However, if there are obstructions such as window handles and levers, you may have to compromise and fit Venetian blinds to the outside of the recess.

 Note: When fitting venetian blinds it is important to note that the brackets will fit approximately 110mm in from the ends of your headrail, and can be spread across the width as required.

 1. Place your brackets in the underside of the lintel where you plan on mounting your Venetian blind.
 Be as accurate as possible and use your spirit level to make sure it is all level.

 2. Once your brackets are in place, mark the position of both of the holes where your screws will go.

 3. Ensure your markings and the hole on your brackets are aligned before placing your screw over the hole, and starting to gently drill.

 4. Only drill the screw around two thirds of the way into the wall.